jairus-m/StravaELTPipeline/README.md

 ### Demo Project

-The goal of this project is to try and implement the skeleton of a robust ELT pipeline.
+The goal of this project is to implement the skeleton of a robust ELT pipeline.
 Things to consider are:
 - version control
 - development flow
 - file project structure